 Depending on the particular model, the Neuron controllers can be equipped with the following types of I/Os or their various combinations.

 Digital inputs (DI) are designed for reading logic states represented by direct voltage levels.
-That makes DI's suitable for reading data from various two-state (binary) devices and sensors such as switches (on/off), motion sensors (movement/no movement), liquid level sensors (tank empty/tank full) etc.
+That makes DI's suitable for reading data from various two-state (binary) devices and sensors such as switches (on/off), motion sensors (movement/no movement), liquid level sensors (tank empty/tank full) etc. All digital inputs also feature counter functionality by default.

 Digital outputs (DO) are suited for switching various two-state devices such as lighting, door locks, shutter drives etc. DO's also feature power-width modulation (PWM) functionality that allows them to be used for analog control.